goosemo/blog/_posts/0013_getting_twitter_feed_for_blogofile.rst

 So in looking for simple things to give me a twitter feed I found Remy Sharp's site and his directions_ on how to put a javascript based feed into a site.

-It was simple as could be, and I had a base, but hardcoded feed up an running in short order.
+It was simple as could be, and I had a base, but hard coded feed up an running in short order.

 Making it better for blogofile users
 ------------------------------------

-Part of open souce is giving back.
+Part of open source is giving back.
 Something I really want to do more of, and I feel am getting into the swing of it a bit more.
-But thats whatever, I found the useful and perfect plugin, and got it working in blogofile_ without much trouble.
+But that's whatever, I found the useful and perfect plugin, and got it working in blogofile_ without much trouble.